Why composable architecture is the future of digital experience

 Once you’ve decided on the best approach, it’s time to research solutions.
 If you decide on a gradual process, ensure the vendor you choose can help your organization reach its goal of going fully compostable.

-Many vendors currently market their platforms as “composable architecture” even though they aren’t fully composable.
+Many vendors currently market their platforms as “composable architecture” even though they are not fully composable.
 Instead, they sell platforms built on monolithic architecture that offer composable functionality, such as plugging in some APIs or integrating with specific microservices.

 A fully composable DXP, on the other hand, is built on a composable architecture rather than a monolithic.
 A headless CMS at its foundation separates the back-end coding from the endpoints, such as your website interface.
-Instead of being one centrally controlled system, it’s a variety of independently managed solutions that work cohesively from one central hub.
+Ensure that you go with an API-first composable DXP, built on MACH principles.
+Also, consider platforms with extensive documentation, enterprise security, and proactive customer support.

 Does being ‘fully composable’ really matter?